A Portrait of the Struggles of the Man Who Was Dracula in No Traveler Returns: The Lost Years of Bela Lugosi

 The Lost Years of Bela Lugosi Revealed

 At the time, serious study of Bela and the history of horror movies was virtually nonexistent.
 The truth is, the bulk of the research was inaccurate and based on a lot of hearsay.
 That's not research.
-Sadly, inaccuracies about Lugosi's life abounded and it was not until many who were introduced to the great horror icon through television viewings during their youth expounded upon their affinity for the man through excellent critical and historical works presenting a more accurate image of the former Béla Ferenc Dezső Blaskó.
+Sadly, inaccuracies about Lugosi's life abounded.
+It was not until many who were introduced to the excellent horror icon through television viewings during their youth expounded upon their affinity for the man through excellent critical and historical works presenting a more accurate image of the former Béla Ferenc Dezső Blaskó.

 The newest entry is a great, great book entitled NO TRAVELER RETURNS: THE LOST YEARS OF BELA LUGOSI.